AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InstanceHierarchyType/README.md

 InstanceHierarchyType Class
 ===========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'InstanceHierarchy' which is a Container element for a hierarchy of InternalElements.
+This Class is a wrapper for the CAEXElement 'InstanceHierarchy' which is a Container element for a hierarchy of InternalElements.

 Inheritance Hierarchy